Relive the key moments from ACE

-A conversation on Black Lives Matter: how to motivate change at work and at home
+A conversation about Black Lives Matter: How to motivate change at work & at home

 This honest and important discussion among global talent, culture, and EX leaders covers racial biases in the workplace and explores the experiences of those most impacted.
 Highlighting what the BLM movement means for people and organizations, intersectionality is a focus of this rich discussion.
 When bringing one’s whole self to work means not having to act like we’re not living in a world wrestling with atrocities, how can workplaces create safe spaces and resources – while focusing on being productive?